glockett/GetTopBetaUsers/README.md

+<h1>GET TOP BETA USERS FORM GMAIL - READ ME</h1>
-<h1>This is a script to pick out the Top X number of users email address from a GMail account.</h1>
+<p>This is a script to pick out the Top X number of users email address from a GMail account.</p>
+<h2>Configuration</h2>

-Create a config file called config.json.
-Each node is a seperate Email account, one for a test one for {
+<p>Create a config file called config.json.
+Each node is a seperate Email account, one for a test one for </p>

+{
   "test": {
     "host": "<EMAIL_ADDRESS",